 You’ll also be able to design your new extension with privacy in mind.
 You could add a durable roof that blocks out some of the overhead light, and you can also add a brickwork wall on one side of the structure if you choose.

 You may be better off selecting a solid extension if you’d like a home office or study space though.
 Either way, you’ll be able to get the space and design it to your exact needs.

-A glass house extension can cost anywhere between £25,000-38,000.
+A glass house or box extension can cost anywhere between £25,000-38,000 in the UK.
 That does make it more costly than a standard extension, for which prices can start closer to £14,535.

 However, that doesn’t necessarily mean glass extensions cost more, and you may not have to pay that steep of a price.
 There are several ways you can cut your costs when you choose a glass house extension.